-More voters are using mail ballots across the country, and it is an essential part of the elections process for citizens away from home, such as our military and overseas voters.
+More voters are using mail ballots across the country and the COVID-19 pandemic has increased the need to explore options to increase vote by mail opportunities.
+Vote by mail is also essential part of the elections process for citizens away from home, such as our military and overseas voters.
 The Election Assistance Commission (EAC), the Federal Voting Assistance Program (FVAP) and the United States Postal Service (USPS) continue to work together to ensure the entire vote-by-mail process works smoothly and efficiently.
-Below are resources to help election officials identify procedures, strategies, and policies for ensuring mail ballots get cast and counted, and all election-related materials that help citizens cast these ballots are delivered in a timely manner.
+Below are COVID-19 specific resources and other resources to help election officials identify procedures, strategies, and policies for ensuring mail ballots get cast and counted, and all election-related materials that help citizens cast these ballots are delivered in a timely manner.

 Note: Tell voters to assume one week for USPS delivery!
 This message should be consistently communicated to voters who use mail ballots.